SUPPORT FILMTRACKS! WE EARN A

 EDITORIAL REVIEW

-Godzilla (1954): (Akira Ifukube) Surviving the legacy of dozens of progressively sillier sequels, as well as two notable American adaptations in 1956 and 1998, the original Godzilla (Gojira), directed by Ishiro Honda, remains a cult classic around the world but especially in Japan, where the creature to this day stands as a historical relic of an age during which post-war nuclear fears were at their greatest.
+Godzilla (1954): (Akira Ifukube) Surviving the legacy of dozens of progressively sillier sequels and remakes as well as several notable American adaptations from 1956 to 2014 and beyond, the original Godzilla (Gojira), directed by Ishiro Honda, remains a cult classic around the world but especially in Japan, where the creature to this day stands as a historical relic of an age during which post-war nuclear fears were at their greatest.
 The monster, though imitated and even mocked in subsequent decades, was originally a completely serious embodiment of the fear of radiation that was all too familiar in Japan at the time.
-While making a political statement, the prehistoric beast also opened the doors to an all-new genre of massive science fiction destruction films that was eventually exploited by of Hollywood.
-Japanese composer Akira Ifukube's career will forever be remembered as one of massive creature battles and other fantasy adventure, and, remarkably, Ifukube was honored on the 50th anniversary of the original Godzilla in 2004, just as the retired composer turned 90 years old.
-Ifukube was once again involved with the modern series of Gojira films in the 1990's, finishing with the death of the original monster in 1995's Gojira vs. Desutoroia, a film which Ifukube incredibly scored while in his 80's.
-Like the films, the music for the Godzilla concept is a source of pride for the Japanese, and it has stood for many decades as a testament to Japanese ingenuity as well as Ifukube's individual talent.
-His scores were both tragic and heroic, massively orchestral with choral interludes, and creative in the use of the ensemble to produce the majority of sound effects for the first films in the franchise.
-His title theme for Godzilla wasn't originally intended to serve as such, but the series of three menacingly descending notes over a stomping rhythm became the memorable anthem for the monster.
-From the patriotic march of the Japanese Army, performed by trumpets in unison, to the epic scenes of destruction with excruciating strings, it was only a matter of time before Ifukube's music climbed from its purgatory on Japanese record labels and was fully remastered on an international album release.
+While making a political statement, the prehistoric beast also opened the doors to an all-new genre of massive science fiction destruction films involving massive creatures and cityscape annihilation that was eventually exploited by of Hollywood.
+Depending on your viewpoint of humanity, you could find yourself rooting for the monster, if only to put some property insurance companies out of business.
+Japanese composer Akira Ifukube's career will forever be remembered as one of giant creature battles and other fantasy adventure, and, remarkably, Ifukube was publicly honored on the 50th anniversary of the original Godzilla in 2004, just as the retired composer turned 90 years old.
+Ifukube was once again involved with the modern series of Gojira films in the 1990's, finishing with the death of the original monster in 1995's Gojira vs. Desutoroia, a movie which Ifukube scored with enthusiasm while in his 80's.
+Like the films, the music for the Godzilla concept is a source of pride for the Japanese, and it has stood for many decades as a testament to their cultural ingenuity as well as Ifukube's enduring individual talent.
+His scores for the concept are both tragic and heroic, sometimes massively orchestral with choral interludes, and creative in the use of the ensemble to produce the majority of sound effects heard in context for the first films in the franchise.
+The brutality of the strings and brass in his ensemble are particularly notable, as is the lower register gravity that comes with them.

 Ratings Icon